mpbagot/Micro0/README.md

 ## Hardware/BOM

 This printer requires mostly similar hardware to a standard V0, though many pieces are scaled down.
 Bolts are on a best-fit basis, and exact counts aren't known.
+For this 4mm belt gantry, most bolts through the drive blocks and idlers are 25mm or 30mm.
+28mm seems best for motors, but 25mm+ should work.
 Test what works, generally opting for the same, or slightly shorter than stock.

 - The standard F623-RS flanged bearings are replaced by F683zz bearings (3x7x3mm).
 The standard bearings are too large in diameter and interfere with panels.
 - The X and Y rails are replaced by [MGN5 rails](https://www.aliexpress.com/item/1005004714467036.html).
 The X must be 120mm, whilst the Y should both be 100mm.
 The Z rails are still MGN7H rails, but should be cut to 115-120mm in length.